eljef/go_auth/README.md

 The hash package provides functionality to hash data via the Argon2 hashing algorithms.
 Information on Argon2 can be found [here](https://tools.ietf.org/html/draft-irtf-cfrg-argon2-04).

+### Password

+The password package provides policy matching functionality for passwords.